Marlen-B/Insurance_Data_Analytics/README.md

 -	The segment with the most cancellations is GENNESIS, with an index of approximately 40%.
 This value is worrying because GENNESIS is the product segment with the most adherence, therefore of the 91947 customers, around 37633 canceled the insurance;
 -	With the facts described above, we can conclude that customers in the GENNESIS segment are more likely to cancel the product in the future;
 -	Looking at the results obtained, the best product is platinum, which occupies the third position in the ranking of most used segments and has a cancellation rate of 9%.
+-	Approximately half of all SP.BUE group product users have canceled.
+Making it more susceptible to churns in the future.